rungalileo/finance-chat-streamlit/README.md

   "use_rag": true,
   "namespace": "sp500-qa-demo",
   "top_k": 10,
-  "model": "gpt-4"
+  "model": "gpt-4",
+  "galileo_project": "optional-project-name",
+  "galileo_log_stream": "optional-log-stream-name"
 }
 ```

 Only `message` is required; all other fields have defaults.
+If `galileo_project` and `galileo_log_stream` are provided, they will override the environment variables set in the `.env` file.

 **Response:**